bux-cuddlefish/bux-cuddlefish.github.io/README.md

     }
     ```
 5. **Use Modern Browser fallbacks or vendor prefixes only.**
     +  Let the dev team worry about granular cross-browser compatibility.
-We should be spending as much of our time as possible on designing in the browser.
-Keep in mind, though, that you may need to include *certain* vendor prefixes so people can properly view your design progress in the *modern browser* of their choosing.
+We should be spending as much of our time as possible on designing-in-the-browser.
+Keep in mind, though, that you may need to include *certain* vendor prefixes so people can properly view your design progress in the *modern browser* of their choice.
 Probably the most important of these properties is `box-sizing`, which we can create an `@include` for in our CSS so that we don't have repeat ourselves too often.

       An example: